 It can be done vocally (through verbal exchanges), through written media (books, websites, and magazines), visually (using graphs, charts, and maps), or non-verbally (body language, gestures, pitch of voice, and tone).
 All of these means of communication skills are essential Soft Skills that are vital for a successful Career.

 Having strong communication skills aids in all aspects of life – from professional life to personal life and everything that falls in between.
 From a business standpoint, all transactions result from communication.
 Good communication skills are essential to allow others and yourself to understand information more accurately and quickly.

-In contrast, poor communication skills lead to frequent misunderstanding and frustration.
+In contrast, poor communication skills lead to frequent misunderstandings and frustration.
 In a 2016 LinkedIn survey conducted in the United States, communication topped the list of the most sought-after soft skills among employers.

 How to Improve Your Communication Skills